Integrate Your Google Cloud Platform Databases with Your Wix Site

 Make sure to create all of the required secrets for your database.
 All databases must include a SECRET_KEY.

-1. To create the secrets, go to the GCP Secret Manger page.
+To create the secrets, go to the GCP Secret Manager and create a secret with the appropriate configuration.

 DatabaseSecret Configurations